kovidgoyal/calibre/manual/faq.rst

 calibre.
 See :doc:`server` for details on running the server and finding out the right IP address to use.

-You will see a list of books in Safari, just click on the epub link for whichever book you want to read, Safari will then prompt you to open it with iBooks.
+You will see a list of books in Safari, tap on any book and you will be given the option to either download it, or read it in the browser itself.
+If you choose to download it, Safari will ask you if you want to open it with iBooks.

-With the USB cable + iTunes
-^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Use the 'Connect to iTunes' method in the 'Getting started' instructions in `Calibre + Apple iDevices: Start here <https://www.mobileread.com/forums/showthread.php?t=118559>`_.

-This method only works on Windows Vista and higher, and macOS up to 10.8.
-Linux is not supported (iTunes is not available in linux) and macOS newer than 10.8 is not supported, as Apple removed the facility to use iTunes to manage books, replacing it with iBooks.

 How do I use calibre with my Android phone/tablet or Kindle Fire HD?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~